bnomis/aoc-2024/README.md

 ## PYTHONPATH

 For Python to find the code, the `PYTHONPATH` env var needs to point to the `src` directory.
-Sourcing `bin/activate.sh` will set it.
+Sourcing `bin/activate.sh` will set `PYTHONPATH`.

 ## Run